Find out what the 'dementia tax' is and why people with dementia should not bear the sole responsibility for saving and paying for their care.

 How much is ‘dementia tax’?

-The cost of dementia to the UK is currently £26 billion a year, which works out as an average annual cost of £32,250 per person with dementia.
-Two-thirds of this cost is currently being paid by people with dementia and their families, either in unpaid care (£11.6 billion) or in paying for private social care.
+The cost of dementia to the UK is currently £34.7 billion a year..
+Two-thirds of this cost is currently being paid by people with dementia and their families, either in unpaid care (£13.9 billion) or in paying for private social care.
 This is in contrast to other conditions, such as heart disease and cancer, where the NHS provides care that is free at the point of use.

 The cost of a care home for someone with dementia can be between £600-1,200 a week, and good quality dementia care in the home costing at least £20 per hour.
 People with dementia and their families can be paying these costs for a number of years.
-Alzheimer’s Society calculations suggest that it costs an average of £100,000 for an individual’s dementia care.
+Alzheimer’s Society calculations suggest that the typical cost of an individual’s dementia care is £100,000.

 In the current system, the majority of people with dementia currently have to fund the entirety of their care, unless they are deemed to have assets of less than £23,250.
 This means that many face the daunting prospect of spending everything they have on their care, until they spend under this limit.
 To make matters worse, people with dementia and carers are paying for services that often do not deliver good quality care.